uarc/iterative-u1/base_instructions.md

 - write
 - immediate

-### Copy

-The core ISA is primarily severely flawed because of the inability to copy values from lower in the stack.
-This will result in needing to write to memory to read multiple times.
-The next most optimal ISA is one with a copy instruction added.

-- copy

 ### Branches

 It is possible to branch with the core ISA, but it would require some bit manipulation and is not particularly easy.
 This is one of the most important problems and should be dealt with first.